Gmagon/src.gmagon.com/source/products/store/trytomp3/docs.md

 <br>
 ![](.\images\screens\coupon code_640x374.png)
 <br>
 4. Finally, after you finished the purchasing process of the product, you can get the **active code** from us.
 When you run the software, a registered window will pop up, then you need to copy and paste the active code in the **license key** text box, then click "register" button to finish the License Activation.
-Now, you can feel free to use TryToMP3 in your computer anytime and ererywhere.
+Now, you can feel free to use TryToMP3 in your computer anytime and everywhere.
 <br>
 ![](.\images\screens\license key_640x374.png)
 <br>